 Several new Medicare initiatives have proven particularly challenging for physicians because of their complexity.
-In response, the Academy has created a summary of these initiatives dubbed Medicare Initiatives and You: Bonuses and Penalties(2 page PDF).
+In response, the Academy has created a summary of these initiatives dubbed Medicare Initiatives and You: Payments and Adjustments(2 page PDF).

 The summary, which is in chart form, provides explanations about possible bonus monies that can be earned and financial penalties that will be assessed in association with

 - meaningful use of electronic health records (EHRs) and, specifically, the Medicare EHR Incentive Program;

 The summary also includes details on financial implications for physicians not prepared to comply with the Oct.
 1 2014, scheduled implementation of the ICD-10-CM code set for outpatient diagnosis coding.

 In addition, the Academy has created a number of patient-centered medical home (PCMH) resources to help family physicians understand and implement the PCMH model of care.

 For example, an updated PCMH checklist(0 bytes) captures the key principles of the PCMH model of care, which public and private payers are beginning to embrace and recognize in their payment methodologies.

 In conjunction with these efforts, the AAFP recently released an updated version of its PCMH "house" graphic, which was created several years ago to provide a visual presentation of the most essential elements of the PCMH model.
 The PCMH house still is made up of four quadrants, but some of the descriptive words inside the house have been modified in the redesign.